Knowing our customers makes us a reliable partner

 What significance does political influence have?

 Mandatum Life is also under obligation to determine whether its customer is a politically exposed person.
-A person is considered a politically exposed person if he/she is another country’s:
+Finland’s anti-money laundering legislation will be amended in June 2017.
+Following the amendment, persons in significant positions in Finland will also be considered politically exposed.
+A person is considered a politically exposed person if he/she is:

 - an officer who is at least a general in the military

-The person is politically exposed if he/she holds or has held a significant public position in another state within one year.
+The person is politically exposed if he/she holds or has held a significant public position within one year.
 Such a person’s inner circle (e.g. spouse, children, parents, business partners) are also considered politically exposed.
 This does not, however, mean that we ask for our customers’ political opinions.

 The customer’s identity is confirmed through an official identity card.
 We accept the following identity documents: